 In 15 minutes per day (perfect for after school, or as a supplement to a homeschool math curriculum) your child will master the multiplication facts, gain a greater understanding of how math works, and develop greater confidence, in just ten weeks!

-There are also versions for Addition Facts that Stick: Help Your Child Master the Addition Facts for Good in Just Six Weeks, subtraction, and Division Facts That Stick: Help Your Child Master the Division Facts for Good in Just Ten Weeks (Facts That Stick, 4)!!
+There are also versions for Addition Facts that Stick: Help Your Child Master the Addition Facts for Good in Just Six Weeks, Subtraction Facts that Stick: Help Your Child Master the Subtraction Facts for Good in Just Eight Weeks, and Division Facts That Stick: Help Your Child Master the Division Facts for Good in Just Ten Weeks (Facts That Stick, 4)!!

 I’d love to know whether you use board games to help your children learn!